MichelGad/NP_SRFA_Ratio/README.md

 ### 🤝 Contributing

-Contributions are welcome.
-You can:
+Contributions are welcome to improve this pipeline.
+Please feel free to:

-- Report bugs or issues
+1. Report bugs or issues
-- Suggest features or enhancements
+2. Suggest new features
-- Submit pull requests with improvements
+3. Submit pull requests with improvements

-Please keep changes modular and documented.
+4. Share your analysis results and insights

 ---